jbi35/CarND-Vehicle-Detection-and-Tracking/README.md

 I tried to increase the number of pixels per cell to increase the speed of the whole pipeline.
 However, the test accuracy was significantly lower, when I increased the number of pixels per cell.
-With the above described parameter choice I trained a linear SVM after scaling the features using a `StandardScaler()` and randomly splitting the data set into a test and training dataset.
+With the above described parameter choice I trained a linear SVC after scaling the features using a `StandardScaler()` and randomly splitting the data set into a test and training dataset.
 I achieved a test accuracy of 99.13%.
 I then saved the SVC, the scaler, and all parameters into a `.pickle`file so that it can be reused without having to retrain the classifier.
 The code for training the classifier can be found in lines 104-117 in the file `build_classfier.py`.

 ### Sliding Window Search
-I decided to implement a multi-scale sliding window search based.
+I decided to implement a multi-scale sliding window search.
 To increase the processing speed of the pipeline I used the `hog_subsampling` function provided in the lecture as a starting point.
 This function allowed me to compute the HOG features all at once for each window "scale".
-I found that a four-scale approach with window sizes 64x64, 96x96, 128x128, and 196x196 provides nice results.
+I found that a four-scale approach with window sizes 64x64, 96x96, 128x128, and 196x196 provided nice results.
 Again to improve efficiency, I excluded the upper half of the frame from the sliding window search, starting the search at `y=400`.
-In addition, search using the smaller windows is focused on the middle part of the image, since the cars there will appear smaller.
-Cars in the lower part of the image will appear larger since they are closer.
-Therefore, the search using larger windows is focused on the lower part of the frame.
+In addition, the search using the smaller windows is focused on the middle part of the image, since the cars there will appear smaller.
+Cars in the lower part of the image will appear larger, since they are closer.
+Therefore, the search using larger windows is focused more on the lower part of the frame.
 The multi-scale sliding window search is implemented in the `CarDetector` class in the `CarDetector.py` file in the lines 32-37.
 The function doing the actual search can be found in the lines
-91-151.
+89-149.
 During the sliding window search, the windows are usually advanced two cells at a time.
 However, I found that the algorithm performed better if I reduced this to one cell per step for the 96x96 window size an thereby increased the overlap.
+The pictures below show the multi-scale sliding window search for all four scales.

 ![alt text][image1]